yutianjian/yutianjian.github.io/index.md

 PBN is a universal notation to represent bridge games.
 It can be used in every bridge program for dealing, bidding, playing, and/or teaching.
 The notation is suitable for all computer platforms.
 There are a lot of Bridge PBN files in websites, You can use Bridge PBN Viewer to read them.

+- How to load local PBN file to your iPhone/iPad
+1. Connecting your device to your computer.
+2. If your macOS is earlier than Catalina, Open iTunes, click file sharing find the Bridge PBN Viewer & Maker, add your PBN file to its file share document.
+3. If your macOS is Catalina or Big Sur or later, use Finder, you can drag your PBN to Bridge PBN Viewer & Maker's file share document.

 Bridge PBN Maker
 You can create and export your own Bridge PBN files with Bridge PBN Maker, you can save the result of a game as well as specify rules for dealing, bidding, playing, which allows you enjoy the game whenever you want.